It’s always a good time when hundreds of (often quite good looking) surfers descend on one area for several days in a row.

 Pull up some sand

-Yep, so number one is quite obviously heading down to watch the main event which runs from March 11th to 22nd (pending surf conditions).
-The guys and gals will battle it out in the sparkly sea (is 33 too old to become a pro surfer?) for top honours and we are pretty pumped.
-Go Mick, just quietly.
+Yep, so number one is quite obviously heading down to watch the main event which runs from April 3rd to 13th (pending conditions).
+The guys and gals will battle it out in the sparkly sea (is 34 too old to become a pro surfer, asking for a friend?) for top honours and we are pretty pumped.
+Go Aussies.

 Where: Snapper Rocks